kuzzleio/documentation-old/src/plugins-reference/protocols/index.md

 layout: full.html
 algolia: true
 title: Protocols
-description: Extend Kuzzle Backend communication capabilities
+description: Extend Kuzzle communication capabilities
 order: 500
 ---

 # Protocols

-By default, Kuzzle Backend supports HTTP, Websocket and Socket.io protocols.
+By default, Kuzzle supports HTTP, Websocket and Socket.io protocols.
 However, you can add more protocols and even create your own.

 ---